Thomas Nozkowski with Chris Martin

 Nozkowski: Ideas go around.
 For me, remember that I helped hang at least one Forrest Bess show at Parsons in the late sixties.
 Richard Tuttle pointed to something about being appropriate in your choice of materials and scale.
 I was always surprised that there weren’t more people doing small paintings.
 It just makes so damn much sense; I thought it was really bizarre that this idea met with any resistance at all.
 But I’m sure Bill will tell you the same thing, that the attitude most art people had then about appropriate size was truly ridiculous.

-Rail: When I met you in 1979, you were having your first one-person show—so you were around 35 years old.
-Most kids now, they come out of graduate school and are planning their Whitney retrospective at age 35.
+Rail: When I met you in 1979, you were having your first one-person show—so you were around thirty-five years old.
+Most kids now, they come out of graduate school and are planning their Whitney retrospective at age thirty-five.
 What took you so long?

 Rail: It seems amazing that no one could see what you were doing—why?